XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/2024/how-to-create-intelligent-digital-twins-using-xmpro-ai.md

 # How to Create Intelligent Digital Twins Using XMPro AI
 {% embed url="https://www.youtube.com/watch?v=li_EXCTmVOQ" %}

 Welcome to our comprehensive webinar hosted by Gavin Green, our VP of Strategic Solutions, titled "How to Create Intelligent Digital Twins Using XMPro AI."
-We invite you to join us on this...
+We invite you to join us on this enlightening journey, as we unveil the transformative power of Intelligent Digital Twins in today's rapidly evolving digital landscape.

+In this webinar, we dive deep into XMPro's groundbreaking AI capabilities that are revolutionizing how businesses and organizations operate.
+You'll learn about the unique features and benefits of XMPro's AI solution, including the utilization of Embedded AI, Augmented AI, and Innovation AI - three foundational pillars that supercharge the effectiveness of our Intelligent Digital Twins.

+This is more than just a lecture; we have prepared a live demonstration where you can witness the full scope and power of these Intelligent Digital Twins in action.
+See for yourself how this cutting-edge technology can be leveraged to empower organizations, driving greater efficiencies, and fueling innovation.

+Beyond this, there will also be an interactive Q&A segment where you'll get the opportunity to engage directly with our team of experts.
+We welcome your curiosity, your queries, and your viewpoints as we explore this exciting frontier together.

+No matter if you're a seasoned professional in the field or a newcomer intrigued by the possibilities of AI and digital twins, this webinar will provide you with valuable insights and knowledge that can transform the way you view and utilize technology.

+Don't miss out on this opportunity to elevate your understanding of Intelligent Digital Twins using XMPro AI.
+Join us and become a part of the digital revolution!

+🔔 Subscribe and hit the notification bell so you won't miss any of our future videos.

+#XMProAI #DigitalTwins #AIWebinar
 <details>
-<summary>Transcript</summary>Welcome to our comprehensive webinar hosted by Gavin Green, our VP of Strategic Solutions, titled "How to Create Intelligent Digital Twins Using XMPro AI."
-We invite you to join us on this...
-hello everybody and welcome to our XM
+<summary>Transcript</summary>hello everybody and welcome to our XM

 Pro AI